fabric-devkit/core-platform/docs/README.md

 ## What can I expect of this project

 In this project you will find demonstrators covering aspects of Hyperledger Fabric components you would orchestrate a functioning Hyperledger Fabric network.
-The basic components you will need to create or orchestrate a Hyperledger Fabric network are:

-* Cryptogen and configtxgen -- tools you will use to create crytographic asstes and networking configuration;
-* Fabric Certificate Authority (CA);
-* Fabric peer and client nodes.

-The demonstrators are organised to different topics to help gain knowledge of the internals of the abovementioned components and to illustrates different aspects of orchestrating networks.
-The demonstrators contains working examples.
+In this project, you will see experiments demonstrating ways to:

-* [crypto-configtx](https://fabric-devkit.github.io/core-platform/crypto-configtx.html) section demonstrate the process of creating cryptographic and networking configurations;
+* Generate bootstrapping cryptographic materials and genesis block
-* [fabric-ca](https://fabric-devkit.github.io/core-platform/fabric-ca.html) section demonstrates the internal workings of the Fabric CA server interacting via a cli CA client;
-* [networking](https://fabric-devkit.github.io/core-platform/networks/networks.html) sections provide working examples illustrating the process of adding a new peer to an existing network, the creation of private data networks and the use of Kafka.

-**Note:** Hyperledger Fabric is customisable and you can replaced the official out-of-the-box components with customised one.
-The components discussed in [here](https://github.com/fabric-devkit/core-platform) are components found in the official out-of-the-box Hyperledger Fabric project.
+* Create a basic network to support your development work
+* Add an organisation to a channel in an network
+* Create a private data network
+* Create a Kafka based network
+* Create a Raft based network

 ## How to use this project